Community & Traditions

 Greening and the Garden

 Responsibility.
-It's one of our core values and applies not just to how we conduct ourselves in our day to day interactions but to our relationships to the world around us as well.
-We strive to instill the ideals set out in our environmental mission statement in each member of the community.
+It’s one of our core values and applies not just to how we conduct ourselves in our day-to-day interactions but to our relationships with the world around us as well.
+We strive to instill the ideals set out in our environmental mission statement in each community member.
 Central to our efforts is the Belmont Day Garden.
 Here students can get their hands dirty and understand firsthand the connection between themselves and the greater world that sustains them.

 Grandparents’ and Special Friends’ Day